ellakoa/postcard-poem/content/posts/the-abandoned-house.md

 Ivy trailing over the porch floor,
 Steps up to a green wooden door,
 A knocker of a bear’s head.
-A notice said.“Beware, Knock Me if You Dare,”
+A notice said.“Beware.
+Knock Me if You Dare,”

 Of course, we dared.
 One bang each.
 Bang.
 Bang.
 Laughing, exhilarated we turned and ran,